kylinsoong/kylinsoong.github.io/_posts/2016-03-26-teiid-metadata.md

 Once the last Model's Metadata loading finished, VDBRepository's finishDeployment() will be invoked, relate below section for more.

 ### VDB finish deploy

+As below figure, the VDB finish deploy mainly contains:

+1. init runtime metadata API and attach it to VDB
+2. validate the DDL SQL String which exist in VDB's virtual model
+3. invoke VDBLifeCycleListener's finishedDeployment()

 ![VDB finish deploy]({{ site.baseurl }}/assets/blog/teiid/teiid-metadata-finished.png)